 Vital Signs Monitoring During Sleep

-This project has led to papers in ACM MobiHoc 2015 and IEEE INFOCOM 2015.
+journal paper in IEEE IOT.
 The project is reported by MIT Technology Review, Fierce Mobile Healthcare, Digital Journal and Yahoo News, etc. Figure 3 shows the breathing rate estimation performance using off-the-shelf WiFi with different distances between WiFi devices and AP.
 Figure 4 presents the sample results of using smartphone earphone to detect breathing rate during sleep.

 Prof. Yingying Chen

 Jian Liu, Yan Wang, Yingying Chen, Jie Yang, Xu Chen, Jerry Cheng.
 Tracking Vital Signs During Sleep Leveraging Off-the-shelf WiFi.
 In Proceedings of the 16th ACM Symposium on Mobile Ad Hoc Networking and Computing (MobiHoc 2015), Hangzhou, China, June 2015.

 Yanzhi Ren, Chen Wang, Jie Yang, Yingying Chen.
 Fine-grained Sleep Monitoring: Hearing Your Breathing with Smartphones.
 In Proceedings of the IEEE International Conference on Computer Communications (IEEE INFOCOM 2015), pp. 1194–1202, 2015.

 Jian Liu, Yingying Chen, Yan Wang, Xu Chen, Jerry Cheng, Jie Yang.
 Monitoring Vital Signs and Postures During Sleep Using WiFi Signals, IEEE Internet of Things Journal (IEEE IoT). vol. 5, pp. 2071-2084, 2018.